Skip to main content

 Between Environments:

-• Services in different environments (production, staging, dev) cannot communicate
+• Services in different environments (production, staging, dev) cannot communicate privately, even within the same project

 • For cross-environment communication, use public networking